NCAR/PyCECT/README_pyCECT.rst

        --tslice 1  (For monthly files, --tslice 0.
 Note that this should correspond to what has been collected in the summary file.)

+    To enable printing out sum of standardized mean of all variables and associated box plots

+       --prn_std_mean
+       requries Python seaborn package

     Example using the default settings:

     python pyCECT.py --sumfile  CAM.ens.summary.nc --indir  /glade/u/tdd/asap/verification/cesm1_3_beta11/mira